dirkbaechle/pysketch/README.rst

 It supports a few parameters, that get listed with the ``-h`` option (or ``--help``).

-Draw with the left mouse button held down, the right button erases with a doubled pen size.
+Draw with the left mouse button held down, the right button erases with a larger pen size.
 The two push buttons at the bottom of the main widget should be pretty self-explanatory. ;)

 Requirements
 ============

-Pysketch should run under any Python2.x, with either the Tkinter or GTK2/pygobject bindings installed.
+Pysketch should run under any Python2.x, with having one of the

+* Tkinter
+* GTK2
+* pygobject
+* PyQt4

+bindings installed.

 TODOs and known problems
 ========================